 • Deadlift

-Peculiarities After the end of each exercise, there is a 10-second rest, after which the transition to the next begins.There is no rest between exercises.
-Instead of a break, a light cardio load is used, which includes running or plank.Exercises are performed sequentially.
-A distinctive feature is the ability to rest between different exercises up to 40 seconds.
+Peculiarities After completing each exercise, there is a 10-second rest, after which the transition to the next begins.There is no rest between exercises.
+Instead of a break, use light cardio, including running or planking.The exercises are performed sequentially.
+A distinctive feature is the ability to rest between different exercises for up to 40 seconds.
 May include more exercises than previous options.

-Efficiency Develops endurance.Used for weight loss/drying.Best of all, it develops the functional indicators of aerobic and anaerobic glycolysis in muscle tissues.
+Efficiency Develops endurance.Used for weight loss/drying.It best develops the functional indicators of aerobic and anaerobic glycolysis in muscle tissue.

 Tabata in crossfit

-is a direction that has absorbed the best of different areas of fitness, but few people know that the Tabata protocol played a decisive role in the formation of CrossFit as a sport.
+is a direction that has absorbed the best from different areas of fitness, but few people know that the Tabata protocol played a decisive role in the formation of CrossFit as a sport.

 It's all about the principles of CrossFit and Tabata, which have a lot in common:

 2. Priority over the aerobic component.
-Many crossfit complexes, although they are performed with more rest than in Tabata, they mean working at maximum speed with minimizing rest.
+Many CrossFit complexes, although performed with more rest than in Tabata, still involve working at maximum speed with minimal rest.

 3. Variety of exercises.

-4. Using light exercises to work out the maximum number of muscle groups.
+4. Using light exercises to work out as many muscle groups as possible.
 A typical example is burpees.
 This exercise works almost the entire body in a few repetitions.

-5. Lack of specialization.
-Both Tabata and CrossFit have exercises of different directions, ranging from light calisthenics to more complex workout elements.
+5. Lack of narrow specialization.
+Both Tabata and CrossFit have exercises of different types, ranging from easy calisthenics to more complex workout elements.

-It is not uncommon for CrossFit to use entire workouts using the Tabata protocol, such as working with a balance board in this mode or doing heavy basic exercises without scaling.
+In CrossFit, entire workouts are often used using the Tabata protocol, for example, working with a balance board in this mode or performing heavy basic exercises without scaling.

 Conclusion

 Finally, a few words about time.
-The Tabata protocol is the ideal solution for people who spend most of the day at work and cannot, for whatever reason, go to the gym or devote sufficient time to training.
-With this method, you can easily reduce your workout time from one hour to a few minutes and you can do it during your lunch break or in the morning instead of a traditional workout.
+The Tabata protocol is an ideal solution for people who spend most of the day at work and cannot, for some reason, go to the gym or devote enough time to training.
+With this method, you can easily reduce your workout time from one hour to several minutes and can do it during your lunch break or in the morning instead of traditional exercise.

-We can say that the Tabata protocol is a real paradise for "lazy people".
-The only problem is that during these 5-20 minutes you get a really huge load, which there is a risk of not being able to cope with without prior preparation.
+We can say that the Tabata protocol is a real paradise for “lazy people”.
+The only problem is that in these 5-20 minutes you get a really huge load, which you risk not being able to cope with without prior preparation.

-But remember: you will not build huge muscles using this approach to training only, but you will perfectly prepare the body for the upcoming trip to the gym, restore muscle tone after a long break and lose a few pounds.
+But remember: you won’t build huge muscles using this approach to training exclusively, but you will perfectly prepare your body for the upcoming trip to the gym, restore muscle tone after a long break and lose a few kilograms.

-Many people who want to lose weight are attracted to Tabata - weight loss exercises, recognized as the most effective for burning fat.
-This system allows you to spend only 4 to 20 minutes on a set of exercises and at the same time lose weight faster than from a full-fledged hourly cardio load, simultaneously strengthening muscles and developing endurance.
+Many people who want to lose weight are attracted to Tabata - weight loss exercises recognized as the most effective for burning fat.
+This system allows you to spend only 4 to 20 minutes on a set of exercises and at the same time lose weight faster than from a full hour of cardio exercise, while simultaneously strengthening muscles and developing endurance.
 However, this method has its own nuances and limitations, and is not suitable for everyone.
-Consider all the features of this training, lesson schemes and examples of ready-made programs for beginner and intermediate levels.
+Let's look at all the features of this training, lesson plans and examples of ready-made programs for entry-level and intermediate levels.

-The essence of training according to the Tabata system is that short periods of super-intense exercise alternate with even shorter periods of rest.
-This system is an extreme version of high intensity interval training (HIIT), in which the principle of alternating loads of different intensities is taken to the extreme.
+The essence of Tabata training is that short periods of ultra-intense exercise alternate with even shorter periods of rest.
+This system is an extreme version of high-intensity interval training (HIIT), in which the principle of alternating loads of varying intensities is taken to the extreme.

 The Tabata system is named after the author, a Japanese doctor of physiology.
-In 1996, a group of scientists led by him dealt with the issues of increasing the endurance of athletes.
+In 1996, a group of scientists led by him worked on increasing the endurance of athletes.
 During the experiment, which lasted 1.5 months, sensational results were obtained.

-The group of participants who trained every other day on the new high-intensity system for only 4 minutes improved aerobic endurance performance much more than those who received the usual hourly cardio load 5 times a week.
-And most importantly, in addition to this, the participants in the first group showed an increase in anaerobic endurance, which is trained with a power load and never increases from ordinary cardio exercises.
+In a group of participants who trained every other day using the new high-intensity system for just 4 minutes, their aerobic endurance improved much more than those who received the usual one-hour cardio exercise 5 times a week.
+And most importantly, in addition to this, the participants in the first group recorded an increase in anaerobic endurance, which is trained with strength training and never increases from regular cardio exercises.

-Such results were achieved due to the fact that during periods of short-term super-intensive work of the trainees, their pulse reached a frequency of over 80% of the maximum, that is, it passed into the anaerobic zone.
-The high efficiency of the Tabata method could not be ignored; it soon gained wide popularity all over the world.
+Such results were achieved due to the fact that during periods of short-term, super-intense work of the trainees, their heart rate reached a frequency above 80% of the maximum, that is, it entered the anaerobic zone.
+The high effectiveness of the Tabata method could not be ignored; it soon gained wide popularity throughout the world.

-In fact, this system is not a set of specific exercises, but a training regimen with a strict alternation of intervals of intense work and rest.
-Exercises in this case can be anything.
-Therefore, the more correct name for this method is the Tabata protocol.
+In fact, this system is not a set of specific exercises, but a training regimen with strict alternation of intervals of intense work and rest.
+The exercises can be anything.
+Therefore, a more correct name for this method is the Tabata protocol.

 • Rounds for 1 workout can be from 1 (for beginners) to 4 (for well-trained), the break between Tabata rounds is 40-120 seconds.

-The total duration of the training, excluding warm-up and cool-down, which are mandatory under this system, can be from 4 minutes to 22 minutes (with 4 rounds with two-minute pauses between them).
+The total duration of the training, excluding warm-up and cool-down, which are mandatory with this system, can range from 4 minutes to 22 minutes (with 4 rounds with two-minute pauses between them).

 Advantages of the method